aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 Due to the [Lambda Execution Context reuse](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html), this means those persistent log attributes may be reused across invocations.
 If you want to make sure that persistent attributes added **inside the handler function** code are not persisted across invocations, you can set the parameter `clearState` as `true`  in the `injectLambdaContext` middleware or decorator.

-???+ tip "Tip: When is this useful?"
-It is useful when you persist log attributes to all log items of a particular invocation,

 === "Middy Middleware"

     ```typescript hl_lines="27"
     import { Logger, injectLambdaContext } from '@aws-lambda-powertools/logger';
     import middy from '@middy/core';

-    // Peristent attributes added outside the handler will be
+    // Persistent attributes added outside the handler will be
     // cached across invocations
     const logger = new Logger({
         logLevel: 'DEBUG',